EdgeCaseBerg/GreenUp/api/readme.md

             "latDegrees" : 24.53,
             "lonDegrees" : 43.2,
             "type" : "COMMENT",
-            "message", "I need help with the trash on Colchester ave" },
+            "message", "I need help with the trash on Colchester ave", "addressed"  : false
+        },
         {
             "id" : 5246234532534,
             "latDegrees" : 25.13,
             "lonDegrees" : 41.2,
             "type" : "MARKER",
-            "message", "There's a lot of trash on Pearl St, I could use some help!"
+            "message", "There's a lot of trash on Pearl St, I could use some help!", "addressed"  : true
         }
     ]
 }